Civilian social ties make Tampa desirable posting for generals

 "He seemed like such a good leader," she said.

 The Kelleys' financial standing has also come into question.
-According to county court documents, the Kelleys owe $2 million to a bank on a foreclosed office building in downtown Tampa, and another bank is seeking to foreclose on their home, saying the couple owes $1.7 million.
-The couple also have outstanding debts of more than $25,000 each on credit cards.
+According to county court documents, the Kelleys owe $2 million to a bank on a foreclosed office building in downtown Tampa.

-The scandal is the talk of the town, said Keith Bowman, a retired wounded Vietnam veteran, who lives half the year at an RV campground for retired military and defense workers on MacDill.
+The scandal is the talk of the town, said Keith Bowman, a retired wounded Vietnam veteran, who lives half the year at an RV campground for retired military and defence workers on MacDill.

 He and his wife often worked out at the base gym in the mornings at the same time as the Petraeuses, and occasionally ran into them at Cellini, a nearby restaurant.